Jay-Idrees/Web-Programming/README.md

 17. What is the request method?

+>Post

 18. Which header expresses the client's preference for an encrypted response?

+> Upgrade-Insecure-Requests: 1

 19. Does the request have a user session associated with it?

+> No, as I do not see any cookie

 20. What kind of data is being sent from this request body?

+> Login information with username and password

 **HTTP Response**